 By default, if a compspec is found, whatever it generates is returned to the completion code as the full set of possible completions.
 The default bash completions are not attempted, and the readline default of filename completion is disabled.
-If the -o default option was supplied to complete when the compspec was defined, readline's default completion will be performed if the compspec generates no matches.
+If the -o bashdefault option was supplied to complete when the compspec was defined, the bash default completions are attempted if the compspec generates no matches.
+If the -o default option was supplied to complete when the compspec was defined, readline's default completion will be performed if the compspec (and, if attempted, the default bash completions) generate no matches.